The Ultimate Guide to Collecting and Acting On Website Analytics

 In addition to Webflow analytics, integrating Google Analytics with your Webflow site can provide even more comprehensive insights into user behavior.
 Here's how to do it:

-1. Create a Google Analytics account if you don't have one.
+1. Create a Google Analytics account (if you haven't already)

-2. Access your Google Analytics account and create a new property for your website.
+2. Set up a new property for your website

 By integrating Google Analytics with Webflow, you can delve deeper into user behavior by analyzing key metrics and reports.
 Some of the significant metrics include: